The Checkout Revolution is Here

 Justin: Expansion!
 Most startups want to be profitable by the end of year 2, and we found ourselves already growing.
 It was a shocking place to be, and I can’t thank our clients like Amazon, Starbucks, and Delta Faucet enough for joining us on this adventure.

-What do you tell your parents or friends about Catapult?
+What do you tell your parents or friends about Catapult Insights?

-Andre, why did you decide to join Catapult in year 2?
+Andre, why did you decide to join Catapult Insights in year 2?

 Andre: I was at a crossroads in my career and employment and was thinking about what I wanted to do professionally that would both satisfy my desire to put my education and experience to good use and allow me the flexibility to make having time for my family a priority.
 I started thinking about staying on the research provider side of the business, which then led to thoughts of, “Well ok, but big, medium, small?”
 Then I considered hopping over to client-side but knew that I would have to trade-in the variety of work I have grown to love for something a bit more focused.

-What has been the best part about working as Catapult?
+What has been the best part about working at Catapult Insights?

 What was your favorite project this year and why was it your favorite?